giankdiluvi/giankdiluvi.github.io/yvr.md

 - Pad Thai at Thai Basil.
 Cheap but surprisingly good.
 - Slim's BBQ.
 Great bbq, *amazing* cornbread.
 - Kinara for Indian.
-- Pizza: don't eat pizza in Vancouver.
-If you insist, Novo or Crema (yeah the coffee place in North Vancouver has one of the best pizzas in town.)
+- Pizza: Novo on Burrard or Crema in North Van.